disaster123/ea-news-proxy/README.md

 1. **Download the Release Archive:**

    Visit the [Releases page](https://github.com/disaster123/ea-news-proxy/releases) on GitHub and download the latest release archive (`news-proxy-release.zip`).
-This file contains the executable, `README.md`, and the startup batch script.
+This file contains the executable, `README.txt`, and the startup batch script.

 2. **Extract the Archive:**

    After downloading the `news-proxy-release.zip`, extract the contents to a new directory.
-This will create a folder with `news-proxy.exe`, `README.md`, and `start-in-loop.bat`.
+This will create a folder with `news-proxy.exe`, `README.txt`, and `start-in-loop.bat`.

    - On Windows, you can usually right-click the `.zip` file and select "Extract All..." or use a tool like [7-Zip](https://www.7-zip.org/).

+3. **Read the README.txt:**

+   Inside the extracted folder, open the `README.txt` file for easy-to-read instructions on using the proxy.
+For a better reading experience, you might prefer viewing the Markdown version of this file directly on GitHub [here](https://github.com/disaster123/ea-news-proxy/blob/main/README.md).

-3. **Run the Executable:**
+4. **Run the Executable:**

    Navigate to the directory where you extracted the files and run the `news-proxy.exe` by double-clicking on it.
 On the first run, the server will automatically generate the required SSL certificates (`server.cert` and `private.key`) if they do not already exist.
 The server will start on port 443 with HTTPS enabled by default.

+5. **Windows SmartScreen Warning:**

+   On the first start of the `.bat` or `.exe`, Windows SmartScreen might show a warning.
+This happens because the file was downloaded from the internet.
+To proceed, click on "More info" and then "Run anyway" to allow the program to execute.

 ## Setup via Hosts File on Windows